Jewelry Photography |

 in the example images on this page.
 Another key to a sharp image is a tripod.
 It is absolutely essential to use a tripod or similar camera support when shooting jewelry.
 A sturdy tripod is better than a flimsy one, but any tripod is many times better than no tripod.
 Use a tripod.
 Another key to good jewelry photography is the lighting.
 Normally diffuse (soft) lighting works best for jewelry.
 You have probably already discovered that an on-camera flash does not lead to good jewelry photos.
 Not only is the camera's flash too bright at such a close distance, but it is probably in the wrong position to actually light up the jewelry properly.
 On camera flash will also create harsh and distracting shadows.
 Rather than flash, we like to use continuous lighting for product photography.
 Using continuous lights makes it easier to visualize what the final image will be like.
 We prefer daylight balanced compact fluorescent bulbs for lighting.
 These bulbs provide nice, natural-colored light and they produce very little heat so they can be left on for long photo sessions without over heating the photographer.
 Even fluorescent light bulbs will need to be diffused and for that we use an EZcube light tent as the diffuser.
 A small light tent makes it easy to reduce glare and control shadows for jewelry photography.
 Proper exposure is also key to good jewelry photography.
 (For more information on adjusting the exposure for jewelry images take a look at this page.)
 Now lets look at some specific jewelry photography situations that go beyond the basics. |

-The "sparkler" light is the third light, and the key to having properly lit faceted gemstones.
-This light must be positioned so that you see the stones sparkle.
 Position the sparkler light to shine directly into the gemstone to illuminate the stone.
 Because this light is not diffused by the light tent, it needs to be a weaker light than the side lights.
 Move this light until you see the gem light up.
 Look through the camera's viewfinder when positioning the sparkler light.
 While taking these example images, I found it helpful to turn off the other lights while I found the perfect placement for the sparkler light. |

 Sparkler light |